 With dedicated resources and proximity to the SNUG sites, DCJS is able to provide regular contact to SNUG sites.
-In prior years-because of resource limitations-sites were having, at most, quarterly visits with Chicago-based Cure Violence contractors in order to receive feedback and discuss best practices.
-43 Adding state-level oversight structure has allowed for improved coordination and information sharing between the various SNUG sites.
+In prior years-because of resource limitations-sites were having, at most, quarterly visits with Chicago-based Cure Violence contractors in order to receive feedback and discuss best practices.43 Adding state-level oversight structure has allowed for improved coordination and information sharing between the various SNUG sites.

+All individuals hired by SNUG street outreach programs attend a 40-hour Violence Interruption Reduction Training (VIRT) program put on by Cure Violence.
 The role of DCJS during the initial years of Operation SNUG was primarily one of a granting agency with limited oversight in the form of quarterly data submission reviews to ensure program compliance.
 After the program was re-established in 2014, DCJS hired full-time staff to allow for a much more hands-on oversight system.